Velox Docs

 For example:

-• Permissions may differ between clubs
+• Permissions may vary between clubs

 A note on simplicity

-Velox intentionally keeps roles simple.
+Velox keeps roles intentionally simple.

 What’s next?